d12frosted/elpa-mirror/melpa/time-block-readme.txt

                (not (yes-or-no-p "You have decided not to edit your emacs configuration at this time.\nContinue?")))
     (funcall orig name)))
 (advice-add 'buffer-sets-load-set :around #'my/buffer-sets-around-advice)

+;; Confirmation Functions

+When an automatically-advised function or function defined with `define-time-block-command' provides an override prompt, the function `time-block-confirm-override' is used to confirm that the block should be overriden.
+This is done following the logic of `time-block-override-confirmation-functions', an alist from block groups (or default t) to prompting functions.
+The prompting function should take one argument (a confirmation prompt) and return non-nil if the block should be overridden.
+The default is `yes-or-no-p', but the functions `time-block-override-math-question' and `time-block-override-random-string' may be used as well.